Sage-Bionetworks/portalsDocs/articles/getting_started.md

 ### Installing Synapse Clients

-In the getting started guide we will run through examples using all three programmatic interfaces.
-At any point you can pick the language you would like to see examples in by clicking the corresponding tab at the bottom of every example.
+In the getting started guide we will run through examples using all Synapse interfaces - command line, Java, Python, R, and the web site.
+At any point you can pick which you would like to see examples for by clicking the corresponding tab at the bottom of every example.
 Unless otherwise noted, the examples can be typed into the appropriate programming environment (R session or script, Python session or script, or shell prompt).

 {% tabs %}
 {% tab Command %}